roman-milk/roman-milk.github.io/vanessas-dissonance.md

  He used the chain to make his puppet dance on the strings.
 He pulled Vanessa's fat fucktits and juicy pussy lips to each side forcing her body to follow helplessly.
 He turned the redhead into a marionette that was giving him the most vulgar, obscene dance possible.
-Report_Story #3